-In this guide you’ll convert a Power BI report to PDF using Power Automate.
+In this guide you’ll convert a Power BI report to PDF using Power Automate and Muhimbi PDF Connector.
 In this specific example we will create a Flow that runs once a day and automates the process of delivering a PDF version of the Power BI reports.

 It’s also important to note that in this example we are using Power Automate to convert a Power BI report to PDF in SharePoint.
 You can easily save your PDF file to another destination like Dropbox, Google Drive, OneDrive, or any platform supported by Power Automate.
 You can also extend our example by adding additional automation like sending the converted PDF as email.